tzolov/playground-flight-booking/README.md

 ### With Groq Chat

-It reuses the OpenAI Chat client but ponted to the Groq endpont
+It reuses the OpenAI Chat client but pointed to the Groq endpoint

 Add to the POM the Spring AI Open AI boot starter: